airpair/location-based-content-with-mean-and-contentful/post.md

 At [We Are Living](http://weareliving.co.uk/#/), we spent quite a bit of time playing with iBeacons, HTML geolocation and new mapping technologies.
 After discovering a generous selection of tools for working with location based data, we decided to build [Leeds Living](http://leedsliving.co.uk/), a digital city guide with a focus on location and real-time data.
 So to demonstrate how we achieved some of the core functionality within Leeds Living, we will share a taster of the process behind the product.
+This article assumes you already have some knowledge of all technologies mentioned.

 ## Choosing a CMS
 By the end of 2015, we’re hoping to unveil a new app - essentially Leeds Living on steroids.
 [The Living App](http://thelivingapp.com/#/) will be a groundbreaking lifestyle app integrated with thousands of iBeacons installed across Leeds city centre, providing real-time anonymous marketing data to businesses and pushing offers and useful information to users when they are out and about in the city.
 So we needed a CMS that would not only deliver content to the Leeds Living site, but also future-proof us for when we need to access the same data from the app.
 We chose [Contentful](https://www.contentful.com/) for this very reason.
 The guys that built it in Berlin call it an “API-first content management system for multi-device online publishing”.